watson-developer-cloud/node-red-labs/index_2018/README.md

 Take an inject node and wire it into a debug node.
 Configure the Inject node to send a string, and see it appear in the debug panel

 ### Translation
-Add a Watson Translation node in between the inject and debug node.
-Configure the Translation node to use neural translation and pick a language.
+Add a Watson Translator node in between the inject and debug node.
+Configure the Translator node to use neural translation and pick a language.
 Trigger the inject to see the translation.

+You can use the flow on the [language translator basic example](/basic_examples/language_translator/README.md) as a guide.

 It is possible to dynamically configure the Watson Translation node, by setting `msg.srclang` and `msg.destlang`.
 Node-RED [function nodes](https://nodered.org/docs/writing-functions) allow you to add snippets of javascript into the flow.
 Add a function node upstream of the Translation node and set the source and destination language in the function node.